dineshadigarla/housejoy/README.md

 # HouseJoy

-This is a project regarding the problem statement of the Project which was mentioned in SDE_Assignment.pdf
+This is a project regarding the problem statement of your Project which was mentioned in SDE_Assignment.pdf

 ## Prerequisities